 In-depth look at one or a few parasites of special interest relative to large-animal medicine.
 Presents details of taxonomy, biology, epidemiology, clinical presentation, and preventive and curative treatment.
-Efforts are made to discuss those aspects of the disease as it relates to the practical control of these and in-depth coverage of primary literature relating to the parasite being discussed.
+Efforts are made to discuss the practical control of the disease and to provide in-depth coverage of primary literature related to the parasite being discussed.
 Topics vary annually.
 The course is presented in a lecture/discussion format.